TolikPylypchuk/Cineaste/README.md

 ## Project Status

-I've been working on this app for a year and a half (as of July 2020) and it's not nearly done.
+I've been working on this app for more than a year and a half (as of November 2020) and it's not nearly done.
 I've released version 0.1, because now the app is at least usable, although it lacks lots of features yet.
 Versions 0.x should be considered pre-release and as such probably shouldn't be used in general since there will be breaking changes.

 Currently I'm working on version 0.2 which will include the ability to search/filter/sort the list in various ways.
 Also, adding tags to movies and series will be available, to make searching/filtering more powerful.